webyrd/Barliman/README.md

 The definition of `letrec` in the main interpreter is based based on Dan Friedman's code, using the "half-closure" approach from Reynold's definitional interpreters.

-Greg Rosenblatt has been investigating other search approaches for Barliman, and figured out a better ordering of the primitives in the initial-env of the miniScheme interpreter that in some cases greatly speeds up synthesis.
-(Essential built-ins like 'cons', 'car', and 'cdr' should come before built-ins like 'list' that could be implemented using variadic lambda.)
+Greg Rosenblatt has been improving the search and the miniScheme interpreter to improve synthesis performance, greatly improving performance on many of the synthesis problems.

 Barliman is intended to be an improved version of the very crude 'miniKanren playground' I showed at my 2016 PEPM tutorial on miniKanren: https://github.com/webyrd/minikanren-playground